vatsalya-gupta/bgutbook/manuscript/part_900_solutions_to_exercises/chapter_204_regular_expressions_4_multiple_matches.md

 {#solution_14_02}
 #### Exercise 14.02
-The log file simple.log contains the status of HTTP responses, which is a three digit number preceded TODO and followed by a space.
-HTTP statuses are categorised according to the initial digit and 4xx responses (that is 400, 401, 402, and so on) are considered TODO resource errors.
+The log file simple.log contains the status of HTTP responses, which is a three digit number preceded and followed by a space.
+HTTP statuses are categorised according to the initial digit and 4xx responses (that is 400, 401, 402, and so on) are considered resource errors.
 Count how many HTTP 4xx responses are in the file for each type of error.

 #### Solution
 ``` sh